 top of page

-Originals - Technical Information
+Originals - Further Information

-My work is currently exploring an almost ‘back to basics’ approach to what truly drives me to create images . . .
-They are a ‘stepping away’ from the frequent obsession with detail in my work .
+My work is currently exploring an almost ‘ back to basics ’ approach to what truly drives me to create images . . .
+They are a ‘ stepping away ’ from the frequent obsession with detail in my work .
+I am loosening that grip that has always sought to bend the media and materials to my will or vision . . . seeking a more minimum interference approach that desires less aggravation and sheer driven intent in the way I work .

-long standing fascination with black and white or at least near monochromatic imagery .
-Most of my primary artistic influences over the years follow a strong monochromatic aesthetic and this was also perhaps reinforced by my studies in black and white photography .
+My recent Paintings are also a ‘ stepping away ’ from colour . . . in a modern world so relentlessly and intensely saturated with a constant barrage of imagery and colour I find myself returning to my long standing fascination with black and white or at least near monochromatic imagery .
+Most of my primary artistic influences over the years follow a strong monochromatic aesthetic ( I would categorically list my all time primary artistic influence to be the ‘ daubings ’ of Victor Hugo ) and this was also perhaps reinforced by my studies in black and white or toned photography .
+But perhaps more importantly in the works I am currently working on is a notion I had one day on the hill . . .

-Perhaps more importantly in the works I am currently working on is a notion I had one day on the hill . . .
-It was a blanket fog, and whilst stood there feeling overwhelmed with awe and deeply inspired to start sketching the vague billowing forms around me, it occurred to me that neither colour or detail were key characters in this adumbrative and ethereal landscape around me.
-The climatic conditions of the day had reduced all visual elements to a hundred shades of grey, and it has always been these kinds of conditions that I find most breathtaking and moving, waves in a sea fog, the hint of a coastline, gently moving treetops in mist, the soft line of a hill, the point at which atop some peak or section of moorland that you cannot tell land from sky.
-Its as though my senses are most elevated by a ‘suggestion’ of what is there, by what I cannot quite see .
+It was a blanket fog , and whilst stood there feeling overwhelmed with awe and deeply inspired to start somehow trying to sketch and capture the vague billowing forms around me , It occured to me that neither colour , form or detail were key characters in this adumbrative and ethereal landscape around me . . . the climatic conditions of the day had reduced all elements to a hundred shades of grey , and since I was little it has always been these kinds of conditions that I find most breathtaking and moving . . . waves in a sea fog , the hint of a coastline , gently moving treetops in mist , the soft line of a distant hill , the point at which atop some peak or section of moorland that you literally cannot tell land from sky . . . its as though my senses are most elevated by a ‘ suggestion ’ of what is there . . . by what I cannot quite see .

 For any other enquiries please dont hesitate to contact me on info@barrymartinandrews.com